lamnhan066/language_helper_generator/README.md

   ///==============================================
   /// Path: page_1/page_1.dart
   ///==============================================
-  'This is a "quoted" string 1': 'This is a "quoted" string 1', 'This is a string with @{num} parameters 1': 'This is a string with @{num} parameters 1', "This is a 'quoted' string 1": "This is a 'quoted' string 1", "Hello, world!
+  r'This is a "quoted" string 1': r'This is a "quoted" string 1', 'This is a string with @{num} parameters 1': 'This is a string with @{num} parameters 1', "This is a 'quoted' string 1": "This is a 'quoted' string 1", "Hello, world!
 1": "Hello, world!
 1",